tunroam/paper/intersection_report_spec/306supplicant.md

 | anonymous identity | *variable*| |
 | identity | *variable* | |
 | password | *variable* | "password" |
+Table: Network configuration on supplicant {#tbl:wificonf}

-The *variable* fields are dependent on the *[validate_certificate]* flag being set.
+The *variable* fields in +@tbl:wificonf are dependent on the
+*[validate_certificate]* flag being set.
+The static values are motivated in section *[Wireless configuration]*.

-When the client connects to the network, the anonymous identity is used to communicate the VPN endpoint to the AP.
+When the client connects to an AP (+@fig:asciiartinitconn), the anonymous identity is used to communicate the VPN endpoint to the AP.

 ```